by Maren Madalyn, contributing writer

 Explore these creative ways to recognize and celebrate a family’s cultural background at your school:

-- Post welcome signs and resources around campus (and in at-home communications) in the preferred languages spoken across your families’ homes.
+- When posting welcome signs and resources around campus (and when drafting at-home communications), write in the preferred languages spoken across your families’ homes.
 That way, whenever families are at school physically, they see themselves reflected in school materials.

 - Invite families to share about their cultures and backgrounds with the school community.
 Hosting guest speakers or sharing spotlights on stories from your families is a wonderful way to celebrate the diversity of expertise and experiences in your school community.